-Freedom of Speech, D.O.A. in our Dominion? « Catholic Insight
+Freedom of Speech, D.O.A. in our Dominion?
+In Canada, It's 1984 All Over Again « Catholic Insight

 Bill C-36

 Now for the cherry on this communist cake, is Bill C-36, which is more or less the infamous ‘hate speech’ law, put to death a number of years ago under the impetus of the free-speech advocacy of the indomitable Mark Steyn and others.
 We should be clear that there are already laws in place for outright libel and defamation.
-What this insidious legislation does is extend ‘hate speech’ to mean anything that offends anyone, or that might offend anyone, all at the discretion of a secret tribunal.
+What this insidious legislation does is extend ‘hate speech’ to mean anything that offends anyone, or that might offend anyone – note the terms ‘bias’ and ‘prejudice’ – all at the discretion of a secret tribunal.
 Here is a description of the bill’s provisions:

 Bill C-36 would allow a person to appear before a provincial court, with the Attorney General’s consent, if the person fears that another will commit an offence “motivated by bias, prejudice or hate based on race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity or expression, or any other similar factor.”